kurianmelvin/abnProjectV1/README.md

 ## Getting Started

 1. Clone this repo:
 1. Install dependencies: `yarn`
 1. Run the development server: `yarn dev`
-1. See the site here 👀: http://localhost:3000/
+1. See the site here: http://localhost:3000/

 ### Lint and Code Formatting